QualificationNew Zealand Certificate in Plumbing, Gasfitting and Drainlaying (Level 3)Programme code: NZ2660

-The construction industry is in need of more skilled plumbers, gasfitters and drainlayers and there is plenty of well-paid work available in NZ.
+The construction industry is in need of more skilled plumbers, gasfitters and drainlayers and there is plenty of well-paid work available in New Zealand and overseas.

-This entry-level programme will give you the knowledge and practical skills you need to take on an apprenticeship in the industry.
+Get the knowledge and hands-on skills you need to take on an apprenticeship in the industry.

 You will develop basic skills in residential plumbing, gasfitting and drainlaying.
 You will be taught by lecturers who know their stuff.
 They are specialists in their field and eager to share their industry contacts with you.